 And don’t forget to include your boys too.
 There are no gender restrictions here.
 So let’s not create them for no reason.

-Moving on, when kids can sew basic items, they develop the ability to do a lot more as they get older.
+Moving on, when kids can sew basic items, they develop the ability to do much more as they age.
 So let’s make that possible, shall we?

 5 Easy Ways to Teach Your Kid to Sew

 #1 Introduce them to real, good-quality tools

 By that, I mean real thread and actual needle.

 Child-friendly equipment might be safe to use.
 But, at the same time, the products have craftily inferior quality.
 The materials are cheaper in both price and condition.
 While the former is a good thing, the latter isn’t.